-Future research should include more fined distinctions in measuring attitudes by including established questions on attitudes toward specific welfare policies or willingness to pay taxes as redistributive measures.
+Future research should include more fine-grained distinctions in measuring attitudes by including established questions on attitudes toward specific welfare policies or willingness to pay taxes as redistributive measures.
 Additionally, class-based social networks can be better assessed by incorporating other aspects of the market situation of network ties, such as self-employment status or workplace authority.
 Finally, longitudinal analyses can contribute to disentangling the temporal relationship between class, networks, and political attitudes.

 References